Nikos Xilouris: Later life

-Two main accounts describe Xylouris’s introduction to the Athenian musical establishment.
-According to one version, his career advanced through early performances at the Konaki Cretan Folk Music Hall, where talented Cretan musicians were invited to entertain the city’s Cretan community.
+Two accounts describe Xylouris’ introduction to the Athenian musical establishment.
+According to one version, his career advanced through early performances at the Konaki Cretan Folk Music Hall, where Cretan musicians were invited to entertain the city’s Cretan community.
 During one of these performances, Xylouris met film director Errikos Thalassinos, who introduced him to composer Yannis Markopoulos.
 The meeting led to a collaboration between Markopoulos and Xylouris that lasted nearly a decade.

 An alternative account, supported by Xylouris’s wife Ourania, attributes his discovery to Takis Lambropoulos, head of Columbia Records Greece.
 Lambropoulos reportedly first heard Xylouris singing at a wedding in Crete, recorded him live, and sent the tape to composer Stavros Xarchakos in Paris.
-Xarchakos and Xylouris later developed both a close friendship and a fruitful artistic partnership that extended into the theater.
+Xarchakos and Xylouris later developed both a close friendship and a partnership that extended into theatre.

 Xylouris collaborated with additional composers and conductors, such as Christodoulos Chalaris, Christos Leontis, and Linos Kokotos, performing poetry by Nikos Gatsos, Yannis Ritsos, Giorgos Seferis, Kostas Varnalis, Dionysios Solomos, Vitsentzos Kornaros, Kostas Karyotakis, Rigas Feraios, Kostas Kindynis, and Kostas Georgousopoulos (a.k.a.
 Kostas Myris).

-Xylouris relocated to Athens during the Greek military junta of 1967–1974, which had come to power after the coup d'état of April 21, 1967.
-Entertainment not commissioned by the regime offered a respite from its oppressive nature.
-Cretan traditional songs, especially Rizitika, previously meant to foster revolution against the Ottomans and sustain hope for Cretan liberation, were repurposed to voice opposition against the Junta and express longing for its demise.
-Xylouris realized how empowering these songs were for students rebelling against the dictatorship and stood by their side during the Athens Polytechnic School Uprising of 1973, by singing songs banned by the Junta, alongside Stavros Xarchakos., thus becoming a symbol of hope.
-Xylouris' songs were banned from radio and television, and he was summoned to the Greek Military Police Headquarters.
-The venues that he appeared in were surveilled by operatives of the regime.
-Consequently, his voice came to symbolize not only Cretan traditional and contemporary Athenian music, but also the broader movement for the restoration of democracy in Greece.
+Xylouris relocated to Athens during the Greek military junta of 1967–1974, which came to power after the coup d'état of April 21, 1967.
+Cretan traditional songs, especially Rizitika, were repurposed to voice opposition against the Junta and express longing for its demise.
+Xylouris used these songs to attempt to empower students rebelling against the dictatorship and stood by their side during the Athens Polytechnic School Uprising of 1973 by singing songs banned by the Junta, alongside Stavros Xarchakos.
+Xylouris' songs were banned from radio and television, and he was summoned to the headquarters of the Greek Military Police.
+The venues he appeared in were monitored by operatives of the government.